JCC of San Francisco

 (415) 444-8000 • marinjcc.org

-The Osher Marin JCC in San Rafael, with a swimming and fitness complex, hosts preschools on two campuses and performances in the Kanbar Center.
-Also on the menu: Jewish culture festivals, art exhibits, book talks and lectures, and a variety of classes and excursions.
+Now featuring outdoor workouts and swimming, the Osher Marin JCC in San Rafael, with a swimming and fitness complex, hosts preschools on two campuses and performances in the Kanbar Center.
+Also on the future menu: Jewish culture festivals, art exhibits, book talks and lectures, and a variety of classes and excursions.